 Law Office of Attorney Robert H. Prince Services

-From Portland in Southern Maine to Salem in New Hampshire to north of Boston, crime in New England is fairly low compared to other parts of the East Coast.
+From Salem in New Hampshire to north of Boston, crime in New England is fairly low compared to other parts of the East Coast.
 Throughout New Hampshire, for example, there are about 2,800 violent crimes and 29,000 property crimes annually, both of which are below the national median.
 Unfortunately, crimes do occur, and regardless of the individual or the alleged crime, people charged with a crime deserve an experienced, diligent, and compassionate criminal defense attorney to represent them in court.

 Since 1991, criminal defense attorney Robert H. Prince has served the greater Boston area, as well as Portsmouth and Salem, NH, and our law firm has successfully defended hundreds of individuals charged with a whole multitude of crimes.
 Using leading legal strategies, Attorney Prince will thoroughly investigate every element of an alleged crime, while aggressively representing his clients in court with the goal of providing them with a not guilty sentence or, if the evidence is stacked against the defendant, a reduced or alternative sentence.

 If you’ve been charged with a crime or you are under investigation, call the Law Office of Attorney Robert H. Prince today at 617-721-9141 or 603-401-0409 to schedule a consultation.